-* Students in these courses are required to attend the face-to-face immersion.
+* Students in these courses are required to attend a face-to-face immersion on the Irvine campus.

-** If a student does not complete his/her clinical scholarly project during the core courses, he/she will be required to pay a Continuing Candidacy Fee of $500 per session until the DNP CSP student receives a “P” in DNPU 708 or until the student’s seven year program completion timeline has expired.
+** If a student does not complete his/her clinical scholarly project during the core course sessions, he/she will be enrolled in a DNPU 799 Independent Practicum for DNP CSP Completion (0 credits) and required to pay a Continuing Candidacy Fee per session until the DNP CSP student receives a “P” in DNPU 708 or until the student’s seven year program completion timeline has expired.